DionisieGrosu/DeserializationLab/README.md

-# DeserializationLab
+# DeserializationLab</br>
-deserial.java - deserialization and write data in xlsx file/n
+deserial.java - deserialization and write data in xlsx file</br>
-ParseCSV.java - parse CSV file and return data as List/n requestClass.java - contains method which return XMLString/n
+ParseCSV.java - parse CSV file and return data as List</br>
+requestClass.java - contains method which return XMLString</br>
-ValCurs.java, Valute.java - contains variables and methods where will save data of the XML/n
+ValCurs.java, Valute.java - contains variables and methods where will save data of the XML</br>